 Yes, this is another chest press move, but adding a different angle challenges different muscles, as does holding the dumbbells together instead of at the sides.
 The incline helps you work the top section of the pecs, and also works your shoulders and triceps more than the regular bench press.

 And in case you need some extra support when pushing heavier weights, check out our Wrist Wraps!
 Using wrist wraps will help stabilize your wrist and allow you to push heavier weights.
-Just don't use them for warm-ups or if you're using lighter weights, they mainly benefit you when you need to push heavier weights.
+They come in a pair, are the perfect length, and come in various colors so you can match with your lifting gear.

 Who are we?